puzzle/terraform-rancher/README.md

 ### Installation- / Jump-Host
 1. Install Terraform on your local workstation (version >= 0.13): https://www.terraform.io/downloads.html

 2. Copy the template terraform "tfvars" file (`terraform.tfvars.tmpl`) to `terraform.tfvars` and adjust the values according to your environment.
-All these values need to be overridden!
 Further configuration values can be seen inside `variables.tf` and then also be overridden inside `terraform.tfvars`.
 ```bash
 cp terraform.tfvars.tmpl terraform.tfvars
 ```